 $128.5 billion.
 This is the amount of game revenues which is expected to be approached by 2020.
 Amazing, ha?
 Well, you may be impressed even more if we tell you that about half of the relevant market will represent mobile game development.

-Among first five things newcomers have to consider while entering mobile gaming world are the platforms where modern iOS and Android games are created.
+Among first five things newcomers have to consider while entering mobile game development world are the platforms where modern iOS and Android games are created.
 We have chosen 5 ultimate tools for mobile game development utilized for the best projects you have ever heard.

 Unreal Engine 4 is the latest version following Unreal Development Kit released by Epic Games.
 It allows developers to create really awesome stuff for PC, console, and mobile platforms.
 If you are looking for a solution for an amazingly animated 3D-shooter or epic MMORPG with a huge universe this is what you need.

 Unreal Engine 4 provides all the modern tools for creating super-realistic graphics, physics, and sound.
 It allows to work with a thousands particles in a certain scene at the same time so you don’t have to change each object after changing another one.

 Although the platform is based on C++, it includes Blueprint (visual scripting) system, which can be used to avoid coding on C++ while working on the game logic.
 It also makes possible live debugging and updating when engine is running.

 Unreal Engine package is equipped with special tools to utilize VR (virtual reality) and even augmented reality technologies for the games that are developed for iOS and Android devices.

 Famous projects: Crackdown 3, Batman: Arkham VR, Darksiders III, Tropico 6, Battle Royale, Psychonauts, Life Is Strange